ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+will last a life time iusUad of a half
+doaeD years would be a very durable
+one.&#x27; Here &#x27;is what a correspondent
+the Western Avral says.
+If what
+states in true, bis method of pre­
+paring posts should be cdopted by all:
+. x oiscovereu many years aso tuat
-od could be made to last longer
+wood could be made to last longer
 than iron in the ground, but thought
 the process so simtdeaud mexuenaive
 that it was not worth while making